Merchant Oyster Co. Review – A Cozy Oyster Bar in Lawrenceville

 Overall, the entree and sandwich options at Merchant are somewhat limited, and we definitely see this as more of an oyster and small plates bar rather than a full on restaurant.
 But this far inland we certainly can't say no to places like Merchant that are helping to elevate Pittsburgh's seafood scene!

-Merchant Oyster Co. is located at 4129 Butler Street in Lawrenceville.
+Merchant Oyster Co. was located at 4129 Butler Street in Lawrenceville and closed in 2024.
 Merchant Oyster Co. does not take reservations and has fairly limited seating, so it is best to plan your visit accordingly or call head to check on if they have a wait before visiting!

 For more restaurants in Lawrenceville, check out Morcilla, Banh Mi & Ti, Dive Bar, or Umami PGH!